Summer learning tips (that won't spoil your kids' summer)

 Keeping a journal can either be a solo project or, if your kids need a bit more encouragement, a family journal works just as well.
 Try to keep it fun and creative so it doesn’t become a chore.
 You’ll find lots of inspiration on this dedicated journalling website, and Pinterest is a great source of ideas too.

 Mix up different skills and styles - creative writing, reporting with drawing or sketching, photos the kids have taken themselves plus independent research.
 We try to add something every day (or at least every second day).
-Although it doesn't always come naturally, I let the kids lead the way with the content.
+Remember to let the kids lead the way.

 3. Talk about trips